9 Financial Dashboard Examples for Strategic Decision Making

-Mosaic canvases go beyond the basic data visualization of a standard financial dashboard.
-They make BI more accessible, allowing anyone in the business to drag-and-drop charts and graphs, update scenario planning to see the financial impact in real time, and add context to the numbers with text comments.
+Mosaic canvases go beyond the basic data visualization of a standard financial reporting dashboard.
+They make BI and financial analytics more accessible by connecting directly to your most important data sources.
+These source system integrations automate metric calculations and allow anyone in the business to drag-and-drop charts and graphs, update scenario planning to see the financial impact in real time, and add context to the numbers with text comments.
 With the canvas, you get an interactive sandbox for collaboration between finance and the rest of the business.

-A collaborative finance function is one that can clearly tell the story behind the numbers to anyone in the business.
+A collaborative, modern finance function is one that can clearly tell the story behind the numbers to anyone in the business.
 That level of clarity is critical to strategic decision-making.
-And it’s why Mosaic canvases are the future of financial dashboards.
+And it’s why Mosaic canvases, pre-loaded with a number of financial dashboard templates, are the future of finance collaboration.

 Want to see how easy it is to analyze and collaborate on financial numbers in Mosaic?
-Request access and start creating canvases based on real-time actuals.
+Get a personalized demo and learn how you can start creating canvases based on real-time actuals.